-- To ask the Secretary of State for Education, what measures his Department have to close the learning gap between girls and boys.
+To ask the Secretary of State for Education, what steps his Department is taking to tackle the learning gap between girls and boys.
 (Asked by Henry Smith MP 4th June 2021)

-- To ask the Secretary of State for Health and Social Care, what plans are his Department developing to address the specific health issues affecting men and boys.
+To ask the Secretary of State for Health and Social Care, what plans his Department is developing to tackle specific health issues affecting men and boys.
 (Asked by Henry Smith MP 28th June 2021)

 Suggestions for questions